1. How IRS collects your personal information?

 - management of claims investigation and loss assessment processes;

 - validation of prior claim disclosure at time of quotation and assessment of underwriting risk where the intent in using the IRS Database is to provide complete information to enable insurers to assess material and moral risk;

-- benchmarking analysis to show how an individual IRS Member is performing against industry norms (not against named IRS Members); and
+- benchmarking analysis to show how an individual IRS Member is performing against industry norms (not against named IRS Members or named persons); and

 - identity verification.

 4. Who has access to your personal information?

 The use and disclosure of the personal information in the IRS Database is restricted to:

 - authorised employees and representatives of IRS including those engaged in underwriting, fraud detection, investigation, loss assessment and claims management;

 - IRS Members by way of access to the IRS Database to support claims management, claims investigation, loss assessment, fraud detection and validate risk underwriting;

 - Federal, State or Territory police authorities and government bodies/agencies as authorised or required by law or a court or tribunal order;